Do I Need a Passport?

 - You may apply to be considered "rehabilitated", depending on how much time has passed since your conviction, the seriousness of your conviction, and your behavior since.
-Rehabilitation applications can take up to a year and have a non-refundable fee of at least $200 and up to $1,000 (as of 2016).
+Rehabilitation applications can take up to a year and have a non-refundable fee.

 - You may be offered a Temporary Resident Visa, depending on your reasons for visiting and you are deemed to be no risk as a visitor.

 - You may cross simply because your particular border agent has not detected your conviction or for whatever reason, like more than 5 years have passed since the conviction, chooses to ignore it.

 With more than 33 million vehicles crossing the Canada/U.S. border every year, the crossings can get congested.
 Some generalities apply to all Canada border crossings, like weekends are busier than weekdays and there is a 7 a.m. to 9 a.m. and a 4 p.m. to 7 p.m. rush time.

 The best advice though is to research the border crossing you should cross at and then check wait times online or on the radio.